Table of Contents

 - Reverse Osmosis (RO):

-Reverse Osmosis (RO) systems use a series of membrane filters through which the water passes.
+Reverse Osmosis (RO) systems use a series of membrane filters through which the it passes.

 A Quick Science Review: To understand this type of filtration, let’s quickly review the concepts.
-Osmosis is a natural process in nature, where a dilute solvent (such as water – since water can DISSOLVE particles – such as salt, sugar, etc) passes through a semi-permeable membrane into a solvent that is more concentrated.
-The goal is that the water wants to be “equalized” on both sides of the membrane.
+Osmosis is a natural process in nature, where a dilute solvent (such as water – since it can DISSOLVE particles – such as salt, sugar, etc) passes through a semi-permeable membrane into a solvent that is more concentrated.
+The goal is that it wants to be “equalized” on both sides of the membrane.

 As a simple example to visualize this, think of a cell inside our body that contains a certain concentration of salt and water.
-The semi-permeable membranes of our cells allow water to pass through, but don’t allow the salt to pass through (the salt particles are too big).
-If we are dehydrated, there is less water and more salt inside the cell (therefore more concentrated), so when water is once again available for our bodies to use, the water “re-fills” the cell through the semi-permeable membrane and once again, equilibrium is accomplished.
+The semi-permeable membranes of our cells allow it to pass through, but don’t allow the salt to pass through (the salt particles are too big).
+If we are dehydrated, there is less water and more salt inside the cell (therefore more concentrated), so when it is once again available for our bodies to use, it “re-fills” the cell through the semi-permeable membrane and once again, equilibrium is accomplished.

 No special pressure is necessary, because this is the natural process.

-With REVERSE osmosis, the exact opposite is happening because we want to keep contaminants in the water (which would mean that the contaminated water is more concentrated) on ONE side of the semi-permeable membrane, and push the CLEAN water through to the other, dilute side.
+With REVERSE osmosis, the exact opposite is happening because we want to keep contaminants (which would mean that the contaminated it is more concentrated) on ONE side of the semi-permeable membrane, and push the CLEAN supply through to the other, dilute side.
 Because in natural osmosis, the dilute (less-concentrated) solution would naturally be moving into the more-concentrated solution, we need to use pressure to go from the more-concentrated solution (containing the contaminants) to a less-concentrated (clean) solution.

 As we will see later in this article, the process uses several filters with various membranes.
 The actual RO process will take place through the semi-permeable membrane.